ashlynwinship/ashlynwinship.github.io/_pages/cv.md

 Publications
 ======

-* "Generating representations in space with GRIS," Proceedings of the Annual Meeting of the Society of Cognitive Science, 2025
+* "Generating representations in space with GRIS," <i>Proceedings of the Annual Meeting of the Society of Cognitive Science</i>, 2025
-* "Approximating Cognitive Representations Using Space," Open Mind, submitted
+* "Approximating Cognitive Representations Using Space," <i>Open Mind</i>, submitted

 Presentations
 ======